There has been a shift in the kind of celebrities people are looking to for inspiration. 1

-We asked Dr. Reish why he thought women are staying away from looking like a Kardashian in 2019.
+We asked Dr. Reish why he thought women are moving away from looking like a Kardashian in 2019.
 3

 People are now going under the knife to enhance their own physical attributes.
 5

-What are the challenges of making someone look like how they look with a filter?
+What are the challenges of making someone look like how they appear with a filter?
 6

 A defined jawline seems to be something a lot of people are after.
 7

 "Natural is the key word here.
-Many patients seek a slimmer, more natural looking face," the doctor said.
+Many patients seek a slimmer, more natural looking face," the doctor says.
 "Jawline contouring with injectables is a hot trend, as well as subtle rhinoplasties."

-While most people are gravitating toward more subtle changes, the hour glass figure look is still popular.
+While most people are gravitating toward more subtle changes, the hourglass figure is still popular.
 8

 It seems like most people who go under the knife want to look slim in the upper body, but still have curves in all the right places.
 "Volume is still favorable in the lower body and hips," he tells us.
 "The snatched waist look is in high demand."